tlogan/ERST/README.md

 ### Context
 - Generation of programs one token at a time from left to right
 - Generation can be parameterized by analysis of previous results

+- inductive invariant for expressions is a property that holds for every possible expression that can be constructed according to a recursion

+- Constraints are symbolic representations of interpretations

+- Predicates are symbolic representations of sets of expressions

 - CEGAR abstracts the model and iteratively refines it
     - makes the problem hard and iteratively makes it easier
     - refutation of a counter-example is a necessary condition of the concrete model